-- 2. On recommendation of the juvenile and domestic relations district court of the county or city in which the pupil resides, any pupil who, in the judgment of such court, cannot benefit from education at such school. - D E. Local school boards may allow the requirements of subsection A of this section to be met under the following conditions:
+- D. A school board may excuse from attendance at school: - 1.
+On recommendation of the principal and the division superintendent and with the written consent of the parent or guardian, any pupil who the school board determines, in accordance with regulations of the Board of Education, cannot benefit from education at such school; or - 2.
+On recommendation of the juvenile and domestic relations district court of the county or city in which the pupil resides, any pupil who, in the judgment of such court, cannot benefit from education at such school. - E. Local school boards may allow the requirements of subsection A to be met under the following conditions: